WottatoParrior/UN-Speech-Classification/README.md

   2)A Multinomial Naive Bayes approach to classify a random* country of the world based on the word being used\
   3)A Complement Naive Bayes approach to classify a random* country of the world based on the word being used\

-  *The country selected, was randomly selected between the countries that presented the higher mode*\
+  */*The country selected, was randomly selected between the countries that presented the higher mode*\
 The models displayed 96%,99% and 99% accuracy when compared to our test set